Chemaclass/chemaclass.com/content/blog/2024-08-01-what-is-waterfall.md

 Together, these practices make your development process more flexible, collaborative, and high-quality, fitting right in with Agile’s focus on quick adjustments and continuous improvement.
 See more practices [here](/readings/extreme-programming-explained/#practices).

-> The key is collaboration, baby steps and quick feedback on everything you work on.
+> The key is collaboration, baby steps, and quick feedback on everything you work on.

 ## My experience with Agile